-1. What types of improvements will be considered in the project?
+1. What types of improvements will be considered?

-The proposed improvements include removing the traffic signal on the Loop 360 mainlanes at Courtyard Drive and adding an underpass (where the Loop 360 mainlanes cross under Courtyard Drive).
-The project also proposes reconfiguring Loop 360 at RM 2222 to a diverging diamond intersection (DDI).
+The proposed improvements include replacing the existing traffic signals on Loop 360 at Courtyard Drive with an underpass (where the Loop 360 mainlanes go under the cross street).
+The project also proposes constructing a diverging diamond intersection (DDI) at RM 2222.
 Additionally, the project includes a shared-use-path and sidewalks within the project limits to improve bicycle and pedestrian accommodations.